txpipe/oura/book/src/usage/daemon.md

 ### The `sink` section

 This section specifies the destination of the data.
 The special `type` field must always be present and containing a value matching any of the available built-in sinks.
 The rest of the fields in the section will depend on the selected `type`.
 See the [sinks](../sinks/index.md) section for a list of available options.

+### The `cursor` section

+This section specifies how to configure the "cursor" feature.
+A cursor is a reference of the current position of the pipeline.
+If the pipeline needs to restart for whatever reason, and a cursor is available, the pipeline will start reading from that point in the chain.
+Removing the section from the config will disable the cursor feature.

 ### Full Example